gemoc/ICSA2017Tutorial/readme.md

 From here, you can run the launch configuration */launch/HeatingController.launch*, as a **debug configuration** and start debugging your model.
 From the variables view (top right), you can adjust the current temperature to observe different FSM behavior.

-⛔ The solution of the previous step is available from the [solution folder](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/solution), if you had any problems with recreating the new syntax elements, please download it, clear your language workbench workspace and import these projects.
+:no_entry: The solution of the previous step is available from the [solution folder](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/solution), if you had any problems with recreating the new syntax elements, please download it, clear your language workbench workspace and import these projects.
 Then run the modeling workbench on top of these projects.